Homological invariant properties under cleft extensions: Introduction

 \section{Introduction}

 As one of the most basic homological invariants attached to an associative ring, the weak global dimension defined in terms of the flat dimension is left-right symmetric.
-In Gorenstein homological algebra, there are corresponding definition and conclusion: The Gorenstein weak global dimension defined in terms of Gorenstein flat dimensions is also left-right symmetric (see \cite[Corollary 2.5]{CET}).
+In Gorenstein homological algebra, there are corresponding definition and conclusion: The Gorenstein weak global dimension defined in terms of the Gorenstein flat dimension is also left-right symmetric (see \cite[Corollary 2.5]{CET}).
 As a consequence, one gets a connection between the rings of finite Gorenstein weak global dimension and Ding-Chen rings; it was proved in \cite[Proposition 3.4]{CELTW} that a coherent ring $R$ is Ding-Chen if and only if $R$ has finite Gorenstein weak global dimension.
-To push the Gorenstein flat dimension beyond the setting of coherent rings, Christensen, Estrada, Liang, Thompson, Wu and Yang \cite{CELTWY} introduced the Gorenstein flat-cotorsion dimension, which refines the Gorenstein flat dimension and exhibits properties more aligned with expectations.
-The corresponding global dimension is termed the Gorenstein flat-cotorsion global dimension, whose finiteness is explored in \cite{CELTW}.

-Our first aim in the paper is to study the behavior of the Gorenstein weak global dimension and Gorenstein flat-cotorsion global dimension under a cleft extension of rings, which is a ring homomorphism $f: A\to B$ together with a ring homomorphism $g: B\to A$ such that $fg=\mathrm{Id}_{B}$.
+Our first aim in the paper is to study the behavior of the Gorenstein weak global dimension under a cleft extension of rings, which is a ring homomorphism $f: A\to B$ together with a ring homomorphism $g: B\to A$ such that $fg=\mathrm{Id}_{B}$.
 We mention that a cleft extension $f: A\to B$ of rings gives rise a diagram

 such that $\mathsf{ei}\simeq\mathrm{Id}_{B}$, where $\sf i$ and $\sf e$ are the restriction functors along $f$ and $g$, respectively, and ${\sf l}=A\otimes_B-$.
 The above diagram is called a cleft extension of module categories, and is denoted by $(\BMod,\AMod,\mathsf{i},\mathsf{e},\mathsf{l})$.